-In our previous post we did not discussed about Self Referencing Foreign Key while talking about Foreign Key in MySQL.
+In our previous post, we did not discuss Self Referencing Foreign Key while talking about Foreign Key in MySQL.
 So let’s see what actually is self-referencing Foreign Key in MySQL and why it is used?

 what is Self Referencing Foreign Key?

 Sometimes Foreign Key of a table references back to the primary key of the same table.
 In that case, the Foreign Key is said to be self-referencing.

 In this table, the ’employee_id’ column is the primary key and the ‘manager_id’ is the foreign key.